 - information on any custodial relationship

-- information related to the ability to pay rent, such as data on financial status, including employment details (the duration and type of the employment relationship etc.), income and assets, credit data, and any debt-adjustment arrangements
+- information related to the ability to pay rent, such as data on financial status, including employment details (the duration and type of the employment relationship, et al.), income and assets, credit data, and any debt-adjustment arrangements

-- the tenant-selection-related information required by law (including relevant annexes) in connection with state-subsidized ARA housing as pertains to the tenant
+- the tenant selection-related information required by law (including relevant annexes) in connection with state-subsidized ARA housing as it pertains to the tenant

 - information on the rental agreement, rental relationship, and rental history, such as details of payments and debt collection, the deposit or other guarantee, and termination of the rental agreement

-- communications on complaints, feedback, and other matters related to the customer relationship and associated notice and measures, including phone calls recorded for the purpose of developing the customer service
+- Communications on complaints, feedback, and other matters related to the customer relationship and associated notices and measures, including phone calls recorded for the purpose of developing the provision customer service

 - the marketing measures employed, their use, and information provided in conjunction with them